JoannafKo/handmadewebsite/README.md

 ## Reflection

 This project has been the most difficult by far.
-Mainly due to having to connect with files with the repo
+Mainly due to having to connect with files with the repo.
+Even though I was able to solve the issue, I am still confused by how I was able to complete this project in the end.
+That being said, I am satisfied with the end product.
+I enjoyed creating a preschool edutainment game, it was a very nostalgia experience.